angel-marchev/Summer.School.2025/README.md

 **Concept**: Intensive training in methods (not so much applications) through lectures, workshops and team work on projects.

 ## Accomodation
 **Travel**: The trip is up to the participants to organize on their own (while some coordination effort will be done for optimizing the travel organization.
-Everyone should arrive by **18:30, on 21 June, Friday**, at the main entrance of the complex.
+Everyone should arrive by **18:30, on 20 June, Friday**, at the base station of the lift.

 **Accommodation**: The students are accommodated in pairs / threes / fours in a room in the complex.
 Accomodation and full meals are aranged (the cost per person per night is to be finalized soon).
 Out of which reasonable part **is covered by the organizers** (further financial details will be revieled in June).
 The layout of the rooms will be set by the organizers and can not be changed.